CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 <br>

 > Please notice:
-> * To get the full functionality of Microsoft Defender for Cloud, both subscription and Log Analytics workspace should be enabled for Defender.
+> * To get the full functionality of Microsoft Defender for Cloud, both the subscription and Log Analytics workspace should be enabled for Defender.
 Once you enable it,  the required Log Analytics solutions will be added to the workspace.
 > * Before clicking on the Upgrade button, you can review the total number of resources you are going to enable on Microsoft Defender for Cloud.
-> * You can enable the Microsoft Defender for Cloud trial for 30 days on a subscription-only, if not previously used.
+> * You can enable the Microsoft Defender for Cloud trial for 30 days on a subscription-only basis if it has not previously been used.

-## Exercise 3: Creating Microsoft Defender for Cloud Default policy.
+## Exercise 3: Creating Microsoft Defender for Cloud Default Policy

-In this exercise, You will create the Microsoft Defender for Cloud default policy in the security policy under  Microsoft Defender for Cloud.
+In this exercise, you will create the Microsoft Defender for Cloud default policy in the security policy under Microsoft Defender for Cloud.

-1. From Azure Portal, search for **Microsoft Defender for Cloud** and select it.
+1. From the Azure Portal, search for **Microsoft Defender for Cloud** and select it.

-1. In Microsoft Defender for Cloud blade, Click on the  **Environment Settings** and select your subscription.
+1. In Microsoft Defender for Cloud Blade, click on the **Environment Settings** and select your subscription.

     ![Template deployment completed](../Images/m1e2.1s2.png)